Problem

 Immediately after executing the first query, we execute the second one.

-As we can see below, the first transaction succeeds and the second one becomes a deadlock victim as the error message suggests.
-Therefore, the changes made by the first are saved, and the changes by the second are rolled back.
+As seen below, the first transaction succeeds and the second one becomes a deadlock victim as the error message suggests.
+Therefore, it saves the changes made by the first and rolls back the changes by the second.

 Well, let’s understand what happens.

 When executing the first query, it starts to update ##TableA.
 The second transaction, started immediately after the first, updates ##TableB.
-Then, the first transaction is trying to update ##TableB, but changes in this table are not committed by the second transaction yet.
+Then, the first transaction tries to update ##TableB, but changes in this table are not committed by the second transaction yet.
 Therefore, to update this table, the first transaction waits for the second to complete.
-Meanwhile, the second transaction is trying to update ##TableA, which was already modified, but not committed by the first transaction.
-As a result, the second transaction, in its turn, waits for the completion of first one.
-Hence, they mutually block each other and a deadlock occurs.
+Meanwhile, the second transaction tries to update ##TableA (already modified, but not committed by the first transaction).
+As a result, the second transaction, in its turn, waits for the completion of the first one.
+Hence, they mutually block each other, and a deadlock occurs.

 Here is some information about locks that SQL Server uses:

-• Shared lock (S) is used to read data.
-Although a shared lock does not prevent the concurrent transactions to read the same data (placing a shared lock on the same resource), it prevents the modification of that data by the concurrent transactions.
+- Shared lock (S): Reads data.
+Although a shared lock does not prevent the concurrent transactions from reading the same data (placing a shared lock on the same resource), it prevents the modification of that data by the concurrent transactions.

-• Exclusive lock (X) is requested to modify data.
+- Exclusive lock (X): Modifies data.
 If an exclusive lock is placed on a resource, other transactions cannot even read that data (unless that transaction uses the READUNCOMMITTED isolation level or NOLOCK hint is used allowing dirty reads).
-When a transaction is going to modify data, a Shared lock is used to read the data.
-After that, an Exclusive lock is placed to modify that data.
+When a transaction needs to modify data, a Shared lock can read it.
+After that, place an Exclusive lock to modify that data.
 When two transactions are waiting on each other to convert Shared locks on resources to Exclusive locks, a deadlock occurs.

-• Update lock (U) is used to avoid deadlocks.
+- Update lock (U): Avoids deadlocks.
 Unlike the Exclusive lock, the Update lock places a Shared lock on a resource that already has another shared lock on it.
 Also, it is possible to place a shared lock on a resource that has an update lock.
 When the transaction is ready to make its changes, the update lock converts to an exclusive lock.
-This behavior allows prevention of deadlocks as if an update lock is placed on a resource, the concurrent transactions will wait for the first one to complete the changes and only after that read and modify the data.
-The UPDLOCK tablehint is used to impose an update lock on a resource until the transaction completes.
-Thus, if a transaction reads data which potentially can be updated in that transaction, and there are concurrent transactions that can try to change the same data, the UPDLOCK hint can be used while reading this data in order to avoid deadlocks.
+This behavior allows the prevention of deadlocks as if an update lock is placed on a resource, the concurrent transactions will wait for the first one to complete the changes and only after that read and modify the data.
+The UPDLOCK table hint imposes an update lock on a resource until the transaction completes.
+Thus, if a transaction reads data that can potentially be updated in that transaction, and concurrent transactions try to change the same data, using the UPDLOCK hint while reading this data can avoid deadlocks.

 Using UPDLOCK to Avoid a SQL Server Deadlock